 - Purchase token.
 A string that represents a buyer's entitlement to a product on Google Play.
 It indicates that a Google user has paid for a specific product.

 - Order ID.
 A string that represents a financial transaction on Google Play.
 An order ID is created every time a financial transaction occurs.
 This string is included in a receipt that is emailed to the buyer.
 You can use the order ID to manage refunds in the Order Management section of the Google Play Console.
 Order IDs are also used in sales and payout reports.

-To start integrating Google Play's billing system with your app, see Getting ready.
+To begin integrating Google Play's billing system with your app and server backend, see the setup guide.